noiseprotocol/noise_spec/noise.md

     uint16 length;
     byte payload[length];

-Every transport message begins with a single `type` byte, which will be zero unless this is the last transport message in a session, in which case it's set to 255.
+Every transport message begins with a single `type` byte, which will be 254 unless this is the last transport message in a session, in which case it's 255.

 If the protocol uses explicit nonces, then the `type` will be followed by a 64-bit big-endian `uint64` nonce.